rhubarbgroup/redis-cache/readme.txt

 = 1.5.1 =

-This plugin turned 5 years today (Nov 14th) and it's fitting to release the [business edition](https://wprediscache.com) on it's birthday.
+This plugin turned 5 years today (Nov 14th) and its only fitting to release the business edition today as well.
-It's a truly reliable, highly optimized and easy to debug rewrite of this plugin for SMBs.
+Redis Cache Pro is a truly reliable, highly optimized and easy to debug rewrite of this plugin for SMBs.

   * Added execution times to actions
   * Added `WP_REDIS_VERSION` constant